top of page

 Financial Annual Report

-The dedicated partnership of our community of supporters resulted in a standout year.
-Though the landscape was not always stable or clear, our students built resiliency, stayed informed, embraced change, and led with heart, faith, courage, and excellence.
-Your generosity enabled us to enhance our tuition assistance offerings, further leveling the playing field for all young women at Carondelet.
-And because of your investments, our Student Life, Educational Support, College Counselors, and Wellness Team continue to provide crucial resources for students’ academic, spiritual, and social-emotional journeys.
+The dedicated partnership of our community of supporters resulted in an exceptional year.
+Our remarkable students built resiliency, stayed informed, embraced change, and led with their signature heart, faith, courage, and excellence.
+Your generosity enabled us to further enhance our tuition assistance offerings and continue to level the playing field for the young women of Carondelet.
+And because of your investments, our Student Life, Campus Ministry, Educational Support, College Counselors, and Wellness Team continue to provide crucial resources for students’ academic, spiritual, and social-emotional journeys.
 These are just a handful of the countless resources—staff, classes, programs, supplies, and initiatives—that we provide, thanks to you.

-Your philanthropic support, volunteer efforts, and engagement with school life during the 2022-2023 year helped raise $1.2M in contributed income, 117% of our goal.
+Your philanthropic support, volunteer efforts, and engagement with school life during the 2023-2024 year helped raise $1.7M in contributed income, 131% of our goal.
 This success was driven by creative fundraising efforts—dynamic events, annual sponsorship opportunities, and targeted initiatives—and this community’s sustained responsiveness to the needs of the times.
 Our supporters rose to the occasion to keep Carondelet on the cutting edge of whole-person secondary education and used philanthropy to maintain the exceptional experience our students and their families expect and deserve.
-We also raised more than $650K for our Wellness Initiative, centered in the Cannon Wellness Center.
-This state-of-the-art sanctuary has become a special place of peace, expression, community, reflection, and respite for our students.
-Your investment acknowledges the essential role mental health and wellness play in the high school experience and our community is forever grateful.

 This level of contributed income speaks to the collective vote of confidence our community has in our mission and vision.
 The challenges incumbent in fundraising persist, and we consistently must do more with less.
 More tax-deductible support is needed to maintain the programs we have and more is needed to preserve the ambitious trajectory we have established on behalf of our students.
 We are roughly 90% reliant on tuition income, and depend on your continued investment to close this gap each year.
 Our generous community of donors helps address this shortfall with philanthropic contributions in lieu of tuition increases.